Hotel Administration Ph.D. (Ithaca)

 Requirements Summary:

-Applicants to the School of Hotel Administration (SHA) PhD program will have earned a master’s degree from an accredited university or a bachelor’s degree from Cornell SHA.
+Applicants for the field of Hotel Administration PhD program will have earned a master’s degree from an accredited university or a bachelor’s degree from Cornell’s Nolan School of Hotel Administration.
 Also required:

 - GMAT or GRE